 It can be hard to escape at work.
 The lunchroom, the receiving dock, another cubicle, a colleague’s office with a door closed.
 None of those achieve the goal of escaping.
 There is nothing better than spending a few minutes with the family dog or cat, a child or grandchild, to get some perspective.
 Of course, homeschooling and other parental and care duties may add to overall stress, but those are very different stresses than the stress asserted by work.
 And backyards and parks, hiking trails, and bike rides will offer more release than standing on a loading dock looking out at a slanted concrete driveway.

 Hybrid work also retains better connections with the whole person.
-We bring our books pictures, and knick-knacks to the office to help ground us within the utilitarian setting.
-But after leaving those belongings in offices for months without access to them, the home office appeals as a safer place, a personal place, where we don’t need to settle from a small piece of ourselves to follow us, but as a place where we are completely ourselves.
+We bring our books, pictures, and knick-knacks to the office to help ground us within the utilitarian setting.
+But after leaving those belongings in offices for months without access to them, the home office appeals as a safer place, a personal place, where we don’t need to settle for a small piece of ourselves to follow us, but as a place where we are completely ourselves.

 Hybrid work offers the chance for better engagement because people can more effectively disengage.